osm2pgsql-dev/osm2pgsql/man/osm2pgsql-gen.md

 # MAIN OPTIONS

 -a, \--append
 :   Run in append mode.

--c, \--create
-:   Run in create mode.
-This is the default if **-a, \--append** is not
-    specified.
+The default is to run in create mode.

 -S, \--style=FILE
 :   The Lua config file.
 Same as for **osm2pgsql**.
 Usually not required